-Ancient Greece is considered to be the birthplace of Western Civilisation, a country of remarkable beauty and steeped in ancient history.
+Ancient Greece is considered to be the birthplace of Western Civilisation, a country of remarkable beauty, steeped in ancient history.

-There is history all around in Greece, from the ultimate monument of the Acropolis in chaotic Athens to the famed UNESCO World Heritage archaeological sites spread far and wide.
-In addition fine cuisine, great Mediterranean weather, superb beaches on the Greek islands such as Corfu, Crete and Rhodes, plus fantastic nightlife make Greece one the most popular holiday destination with us Brits.
+There is history all around in Greece, from the ultimate monument of the Acropolis in Athens to the famed UNESCO World Heritage archaeological sites spread far and wide over this fascinating county.
+In addition, fine cuisine, great Mediterranean weather and superb beaches all make Greece a popular destination.

 – Athens: the Greek capital is situated right in the centre of Greek territory.
-It is somewhat of a noisy, smoggy and chaotic city, but lovable all the same owing to its ancient persona and café culture.
 The Acropolis is the most important monument in the city, and perhaps the Western world for that matter; it features a collection of outstanding feats of architecture overlooking the dusty city.
 Visit as early as possible to avoid the heat and crowds.
 Major nearby attractions include the Mount Parnassus ski resort, to the north of Athens, and the nearby Mount Delphi and ancient town of the same name.

 – Thessaloniki: right in the north of the country is Greece’s second city and one which possesses almost as much historical prowess as the capital itself.
 It has a continuous 3,000-year history, with Roman relics, Byzantine churches and loads of UNESCO World Heritage sites.
 Tsimiski Street is the main thoroughfare to seek out Thessaloniki’s best museums, including the brilliant Thessaloniki Archaeological Museum and the Museum of Byzantine Culture.
 Thessaloniki also has a buzzing nightlife and does well in the shopping stakes too, with fashion well represented on Mitropoleos, Proxenou Koromila and Tsimiski streets.
 Thessaloniki is accessible from Athens by night train in about six hours.